 Step 4: Configure best practice workflows

-This will enable automatic notifications for your drawing office or design consultants when changes are made in the field.
+Enable automatic notifications for your drawing office or design consultants when changes are made in the field.
 Notify and remind users of outstanding review and approval actions to drive compliance and meet statutory requirements.

 Step 5: Use engineering content together with forms

 Capture your findings in a digital and structured format.
-Do a walkdown utilising the latest approved drawing and work instructions, refer to component specifications in the vendor manual, record readings and raise any issues, all directly from the field.
+Do a walkdown, utilising the latest approved drawing and work instructions, refer to component specifications in the vendor manual, record readings and raise any issues, all directly from the field.

 Step 6: Standardise the work performed

 When you’re working with different contractors, keep the history in your system, not theirs.
 Leverage structured inspection data to compare contractor performance, gain insights and create dashboards.

 Step 7: Round out your dashboards, observations and insights

 Incorporate operational, internet of things (IoT) and ERP or EAM data to complement your inspection data.
 Use an intuitive user interface to aggregate data and be the one place your team goes to access information from multiple systems.